 The COVID-19 RIDP implementation cycle, including the COVID-19 Community Mobilization Manual, will apply from the date of effectiveness of this POM and until such time as this POM is revised.
-In practical terms, the COVID-19 adaptations will apply for all project regions and districts and the first cycle of approximately 150 qishloqs for which community mobilization activities are expected to comments in late 2020 and early 2021.
+In practical terms, the COVID-19 adaptations will apply for all project regions and districts and the first cycle of approximately 150 qishloqs for late 2020 through 2021. which community mobilization act ivities are expected d to commence in -